jmervine/imagend/README.md

 # imagend
 Generate many docker images from a manifest, using templates.

-> ### This is a prototype and shouldn't be used by anyome but me right now.
+> **This is a prototype and shouldn't be used by anyome but me right now.
+> it's currently not very flexible, and probably won't support your project.
+> If you're up to it, though, I'm happy to review PRs.**

 ```
 go run *.go -h